Profitbase/Episode-Docs/articles/invision/docs/tableview/howto/tableviewmacro.md

----
-title: "How to use Macro Expansion in Table View"
+# How to use Macro Expansion in Table View"
 metaKeys: "How to Use Macro Expansion in Table View"
 folderOnly: "false"
 pageIndex: 2